Troy E. Walton

 What is the average payout for a wrongful death mesothelioma lawsuit?

 The average mesothelioma settlement is between $1 million and $1.4 million.
 If the case goes to trial, the jury may deliver a multi-million-dollar mesothelioma verdict.
-Lawsuit awards for wrongful death often result in large payouts, as the victim’s death causes financial and emotional strain on the family and the asbestos companies knew of the dangerousness of asbestos and failed to warn the public.
+Lawsuit awards for wrongful death often result in large payouts, as the death causes financial and emotional strain on the family.
+The asbestos companies knew of the dangers of asbestos and failed to warn the public, so they are responsible for the tragic loss of life.

 Sources & Author